siddhant-code/PathPlanning/path_planning_algorithms/astar/Phase2/falcon_simulation/README.md

 ## Introduction:

-Implementing A* Algorithm to find a path between the start and end point on a given map for Turtle bot 3 in Falcon simulator
+Implementing A* Algorithm to find a path between the start and end point on a given map for Turtlebot 3 in Falcon simulator.

 ## Dependencies: